 Woodwinds and Brass

 You may also perform something from your practice materials such as exercises, scales, or studies.
 You might choose material from a private lesson book, group method book, or etude book, which you have used.
 The combination of your prepared solo, etudes, and exercises should demonstrate 1) Your tone quality, 2) Technical proficiency, and 3) the extent of your range on the instrument.
 Be prepared to play B-flat, E-flat, and F major scales and a chromatic scale across your practical range.

 We can provide an instrument for Mellophone, Baritone, and Sousaphone auditions, though students are encouraged to play the instrument they have used to prepare for the audition.
 Students MUST provide their own mouthpieces.
 Students auditioning to play Mellophone may audition on either French horn or trumpet, if they prefer.
-Students auditioning to play piccolo may play all or part of their audition on flute, though some demonstration of piccolo skill is encouraged
+Students auditioning to play piccolo may play all or part of their audition on flute, though some demonstration of piccolo skill is encouraged.

 Those with limited experience in rudimental snare drumming and/or multiple tenor drums are encouraged to prepare as much of the bass drum material as possible.
-All persons auditioning for the bass drum line should prepare the top bass part.
+All students auditioning for the bass drum line should prepare the top bass part.
 Those auditioning for cymbals may read the top cymbal part.
-You may audition on more than one instrument (i.e. snare and tenors, tenors and bass drum, etc.)
+You may audition on more than one instrument (i.e. snare and tenors, tenors and bass drum, etc.).